syncfusion-content/winui-docs/winui/Linear-Gauge/shape-pointer.md

 ## Shape position customization

-The shape pointer can be moved near or far from its actual position in X or Y direction using the [`OffsetPoint`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.LinearMarkerPointer.html#Syncfusion_UI_Xaml_Gauges_LinearMarkerPointer_OffsetPoint) property.
+The shape pointer can be moved near or far from its actual position in the X or Y direction using the [`OffsetPoint`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.LinearMarkerPointer.html#Syncfusion_UI_Xaml_Gauges_LinearMarkerPointer_OffsetPoint) property.

 To move the pointer inside of the axis, provide positive values.